oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 <summary>trestle author ssp-filter</summary>

 Once you have an SSP in the trestle directory you can filter its contents with a profile, list of components, or list of implementation status values by using the command `trestle author ssp-filter`.
 The SSP is assumed to contain a superset of the controls needed by the profile if a profile is specified, and the filter operation will generate a new SSP with only those controls needed by the profile.
 If a list of component names is provided, only the specified components will appear in the system implementation of the ssp.
-If a list of implementation statuses is provided, controls with implementation information including those those statuses will appear in the system implementation of the ssp.
+If a list of implementation statuses is provided, controls with implementations including those statuses will appear in the control implementation of the ssp.

 The filter command is invoked as: